ISISComputingGroup/ibex_developers_manual/Transtechnik-Power-Supply.md

 # Driver logic

-The IBEX driver contains a statemachine which waits for the power supply to complete certain actions before proceeding.
+The IBEX driver contains a state machine which waits for the power supply to complete certain actions before proceeding.
 Physically this corresponds to waiting for an inrush current.

 In particular, the following commands are known to be problematic:
 - `N` -> turns power supply on, no response.
 Note that must wait 20s after this command before sending any currents etc (due to PSU inrush current).
 In particular, setting new current within 20s of this command may be ignored.